 Vegetable Chow Mein Recipe

 Storage:

 Vegetable Chow Mein can be refrigerated for 2-3 days and frozen in airtight boxes for three months.
-While reheating, drizzle some oil, add the noodles and add some soy sauce at the end.
-You could even break an egg and stir-fry with the noodles.
+While reheating, drizzle some peanut oil in a hot wok, and add the chow mein and some soy sauce at the end.

+Vegetable Chow Mein Recipe